nahcnats/expo-movie/README.md

 # App Summary

-This app utilizes [TMDB](https://www.themoviedb.org/) APIs.
-Hence, a TMDB account is required to login.

-This app was created as a technical assessment for an interview.
-The UI is rather basic and there is room for improvement especially when listing of potentially large data sets, should use flatlist instead of scrollview.
+This project was created as a technical assessment for an interview.
+So the UI is pretty basic.

-### Implmented Libraries
+### Implmented Core Libraries
 - Redux & Redux Toolkit for global state management.
 - TanStack Query for fetching, caching, synchronizing and updating server state.
 - Nativewind (TailwindCSS) for styling.